Water Island, U.S. Virgin Islands: Honeymoon Beach

 One of the principal attractions of Water Island is Honeymoon Beach, in Druif Bay, on the west end of the island.
 Initially Honeymoon Beach could hardly be called a beach.
 It was an area about 50 feet long strewn with vegetation and rocks and only extended about 10 feet from the water line.
 The trees and brush were removed, 200 truck loads of rock and gravel were hauled off, and the beach stone was broken up with a bulldozer.
 The sand was sifted to remove any remaining debris and a dredge was used to remove the seaweed and to deposit sand on the shore.
 Rows of palm trees were planted back from the shoreline.
 This was all accomplished under the direction of Walter Phillips, the Master Leaseholder in the early 1950s.

 In the 1970s Water Island was also home to a sizable hotel called the "Water Island Colony Club" which offered villas for rent as well as hotel rooms.
 The name was changed to "Sugar Bird" and later to "The Sea Cliff Hotel" and met its demise when Hurricane Hugo hit.
 The barracks for Fort Segarra were used as housing for the employees of the hotel.

 Fort Segarra

-Fort Segarra was built as part of the United States' defense strategies during World War II on Water Island in the U.S. Virgin Islands in the Caribbean.
-World War II seacoast batteries here were Battery 314 at Flamingo Point (1944, never completed) and an Anti Motor Torpedo Boat Batteries.
-In addition, some barracks, watch towers, ammunition bunkers were also created near Carolina Point as well as an infrastructure of docks, roads, water, sewage and power systems.
+Fort Segarra was built on Water Island during World War II as part of the US war effort.
+World War II seacoast batteries here were Battery 314 at Flamingo Point (1944, never completed) and an Anti Motor Torpedo Boat Battery.
+In addition, some barracks, watch towers, and ammunition bunkers were also created near Carolina Point as well as an infrastructure of docks, roads, and water, sewage, and power systems.
 It was to be an underground fort and its purpose was to protect the submarine base on Saint Thomas.
 The war ended before its completion and the project was subsequently abandoned.
 The uncompleted post was transferred to the Army's Chemical Warfare Division in 1948 for testing poison gas and chemical agents on goats and pigeons for several years.
 Following the conclusion of these tests, the Army transferred control of this area to the Interior Department in 1952.